mass/twinrinks-mobile/README.md

 twinrinks-mobile
 -----

 Mobile applications for Twin Rinks Adult Hockey on the Android and iOS platforms.

-The android app is currently released on the google play store, but the iOS app isn't near completion yet.
+Both apps are currently released on the market, but could use improvement.
 I greatly appreciate any help in improving either application.

+Android code is located in the 'android' branch, and iOS code in the 'iOS' branch of this repository.
+Instructions for getting set up with each project can be found in those branch's README files.

+Schedule Data
 -----
+This file is located in the gh-pages branch of this repository.

 **Formatting for ScheduleData.txt:**